danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

-This means that my unit tests can inject a function that returns a fake or a
+This means that my tests can inject a function that returns a fake or a mock...or whatever:
-mock...or whatever I want:

 ```csharp
 [SetUp]